 - News coverage for wire service (20) x [3 hours] = 60

-Now this is figure when you are starting out my just be 30 days that you can find work in a year.
+Now, this is a figure when you are starting maybe 30 days that you can find work in a year.
 RED ALERT!!!

-You will need to assume that you either 1) have saved enough money up to offset your lack of jobs until you get enough jobs, or 2) have another job.
+You will need to assume that you either 1) have saved enough money to offset your lack of jobs until you get enough jobs or 2) have another job.

-On average a very successful photographer will most likely have around 100 “billable days” of work in a year.
+A successful photographer will likely have around 100 “billable days” of work in a year.

-Using the 152.5 days of work a year will give you $589.18 day rate if you use the default numbers in the NPPA calculator–DON’T DO THIS–use your numbers.
-For illustration this would give you then a $73.65 per “AVERAGE” hour rate that you “MUST” charge at the minimum or your business model will be upside down.
+Using the 152.5 days of work a year will give you a $ 589.18-day rate if you use the default numbers in the NPPA calculator–DON’T DO THIS–use your numbers.
+For illustration, this would give you a $73.65 per “AVERAGE” hour rate that you “MUST” charge at the minimum, or your business model will be upside down.

-The reason I say average is on some jobs you will be able to charge more since you might have no competition or very little competition or the going rates in the market allow for the higher rate.
+I say average because, on some jobs, you will be able to charge more since you might have no competition or very little competition, or the going rates in the market allow for the higher rate.